thetillhoff/workshop/docs/labs/lab_9/1_hands_on.md

 });
 ```

-Run `npm i redis --save` to add the redis dependency to the application project.
 This additional configuration is enough to add the redis cache to our application.
-The two conditions on the tls part ensure we don't run into issues when running the application locally where we can't validate public DNS names.
+The condition on the tls property ensures we don't run into issues when running the application locally where we can't validate public DNS names.

 Deploy these changes now.